harvardartmuseums/api-docs/README.md

 ## Feedback

 Have you tried the API?
 [Let us know what you think.](https://docs.google.com/forms/d/118WjSPgKEYBjLU3B3iUkELwHbgeWryVb_5hw3o6_3K8/viewform)

+If you have a specific feature request or find a bug, [please open a GitHub issue](https://github.com/harvardartmuseums/api-docs/issues/new).

 ## About the API